Gianfranco-PA/Bootcamp-Java-Avanzado/README.md

   - [X] Create classes to parser JSON
 - [X] Implementing `SpotifyPlaylistJsonService`
 - [X] Implementing new methods to get Playlist and testing

+### Refactoring - Second iteration
+In this parte, I am improving the maintanbility and apply more design pattern.
+The approach is that All servicies have a DTO, and then transform them to a Agnostic Playlist.
+- [] Clean unused classes:
+  - `ExampleFileUtils` class
+  - `PropertyFactory` class
+- [] Setting classes for Agnostic Playlist
+  - For the purpose of this system, is not necessary to save information about Album and Artist
+- [] Apply Patterns:

 ## Part 2 - Upgrade Java Version